 2 - F&TRC Insight Protection - “What conditions are males most likely to claim on?”, January 2019 and “What conditions are females more likely to suffer from?”, January 2019.

-Jo joined the Protection Marketing team in Royal London in March 2018 and has over 13 years’ Marketing and Communications experience, predominantly within Financial Services.
-Outside of work Jo enjoys spending time with her two young daughters and playing netball.
+Jo joined the Protection Marketing team in Royal London in March 2018 and has substantial Marketing and Communications experience, predominantly within Financial Services.
+Outside of work Jo enjoys spending time with her two daughters and playing netball and tennis.